C++ API Documentation

 Full Usage Example

-The following example covers direct integration, save/load round-trips, explicit shapes, buffer parsing, and append mode combined in one place.
+The following example combines direct integration, save and load round-trips, explicit shapes, buffer parsing, and append mode in one place.

 full_example.cpp